 A major character in my book, The Royal Albert Hall celebrated 150 years in 2021.

 The Dream Team

 The Penguins are at it again!
 Early on, I had the absolute honor of writing about the nascent Pittburgh Penguins.
-One day I returned to my home office and a plumber (hired to fix a tub but also a passable secretary) gleefully told me I had a message — which he’d replayed over and over to hear Mario Lemieux on my answering machine.
+One day I returned to my home office and a plumber working in proximity to the telephone gleefully told me I had a message — which he’d replayed over and over to hear Mario Lemieux on my answering machine.
 There’s a reason they’re a hometown treasure.